GridPlus/gridplus-sdk/docs/index.md

 ```

 *Note: This returns more data than we **need** to pass to `broadcast`.
 The extra data can be helpful for debug and testing, but will not impact the `broadcast` call if it is included.*

-## signManual(param, cb)

-Request a signature to be manually authorized by the user. **This is functionally equivalent to `signAutomated` and the two may be merged together in the future.**